Julia-Tempering/Pigeons.jl/docs/src/pt.md

 The starting point is a [`path`](@ref) object, which is a continuum of distributions.
 A [`path`](@ref) is typically obtained via [`create_path()`](@ref).
-We can also get a toy example consisting of a normal distributions with varying precision parameters via [`scaled_normal_example()`](@ref), which is what we will use here.
+We can also get a toy example consisting of normal distributions with varying precision parameters via [`scaled_normal_example()`](@ref), which is what we will use here.

-We now move to a simplified version of Algorithms 2 and 3 in [Syed et al., 2021](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12464) (again for pedagogy and/or those interested in extending the library), which are algorithms for adaptively discretizing a continuum of distribution.
+We now move to a simplified version of Algorithms 2 and 3 in [Syed et al., 2021](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssb.12464)
+(again for pedagogy and/or those interested in extending the library), which are algorithms for adaptively discretizing a continuum of distributions.

-The algorithm starts with a simple initial discretization, here one where each grid is equally spaced, built using [`Schedule()`](@ref) and [`discretize()`](@ref):
+The algorithm starts with a simple initial discretization.
+Here it is one where each grid is equally spaced, being built using [`Schedule()`](@ref) and [`discretize()`](@ref):

 ```@example simple_algos